What is ITAR? What It Is, What It Is NOT and Resources for ITAR Registration

 ITAR Registration – By Aimee Sukol, JD.
 MA, MS Ed., Meta Fab Outreach Specialist

-Many businesses don’t begin operations with US Defense applications in mind; however, others find growth opportunities that place them in the defense supply chain.
+Many businesses don’t begin operations with US Defense applications in mind; however, others find growth opportunities that place them in the defense & international supply chain.
 Whenever a business engages the international supply chain, it must take into consideration federal rules that regulate trade.
 To avoid penalties, ITAR registration shows that companies fundamentally understand their product/service and end-use customer.
 This simple premise can guide growing manufacturers (or service providers) who pursue opportunities involving defense, exports, imports or related projects.
 In short, it doesn’t matter if you are a metal fabrication or steel manufacturer that produces thousands of parts – if even only 10 of those items are intended for a military tank, weapon or defense software, you must be ITAR registered.

 A customer may want those in its supply chain to complete ITAR registration as a general practice even if the government doesn’t require it.
 Therefore, smaller companies should conduct a cost/benefit analysis to determine the relative value of these contracts with the cost of training and ITAR registration.
 Long term relationships and opportunities present compelling reasons to satisfy a customer’s requirements, but the process is an investment.